Multi platform kotlin client for Elasticsearch & Opensearch

 The aggregations DSL in Elasticsearch is both very complicated and vast.
 This is an area where using Kotlin can vastly simplify things for programmers.

-First lets create some sample documents:
+First lets create some sample documents to aggregate on:

 @Serializable